 How much vitamin K2 should you take in a day?
 The minimum daily requirement of K2 in adults is between 90–120 micrograms per day.
 I recommend aiming to get about 150 to 400 micrograms daily, ideally from vitamin K2 foods as opposed to supplements.
 People with a higher risk of heart disease or bone loss may benefit from getting a dose on the higher end of the spectrum (200 micrograms or more) while those looking to maintain their health can get a bit less.

 Remember that vitamin K works with other fat-soluble vitamins, like vitamins A and D, so the best way to obtain these nutrients is to eat foods that provide many different vitamins — like eggs and raw, full-fat dairy products.
+Particularly for those at risk of osteoporosis, calcium should also be a nutrient you aim to eat a lot of while increasing your K2 intake.

 Vitamin K2 Deficiency Symptoms and Causes